nodecord/nodecord/CONTRIBUTING.md

 # Contributing to Nodecord
+Hello!
+First off, thank you for wanting to contribute.

-The following is a set of guidelines for contributing to any parts of Nodecord, and are meant as a guide towards what we expect in contributions, not specific rules.
+The following is a set of guidelines for contributing to any parts of Nodecord.
+It's goal is to guide you in the right way for any sort of contribution, code-side or when dealing with bug reports or anything else.
+All content is meant as a guide towards what we expect in contributions, not specific rules.
 Use your own judgement on what you think would fit best, and get going.

-## Table of contents
+### Table of contents
 [How can I contribute?](#how-can-i-countribute)
 * [Reporting Bugs](#reporting-bugs)
   * [Before you submit a bug report](#before-you-submit-a-bug-report)